 I put the collage up on the window ledge and I look at it throughout the day.
 Insights and ideas come to me as I do other things.
 I communicate with my collages and with the deeper, more mysterious parts of myself.
 The carved door feels like a possibility.
 The king’s imperial head feels like strength.

 I suddenly have an answer to something I have been wondering about.
 I could act with new strength as easily as I could open up a door and walk through it.Yellow orchids seem to bloom and applaud my insight.
-My life suddenly feels more vivid and rich with possibilities.
+My life suddenly feels more vivid and rich with possibility.

-The next time you pick up a magazine try looking at it with soft, relaxed eyes.
+The next time you pick up a magazine try looking at it with soft, relaxed eyes, engage your curiosity.
 What jumps out at you?
 Is it a word, a color, a shape?
 Cut it out, glue it down and then add more images.
 What does it tell you about yourself?
 What we notice provides clues to who we really are.
 There is a deeper, more true self within all of us that is always waiting to be discovered.
 Anyone can touch into their deeper feelings, insights and desires through spontaneous collage.

 by Shelley Klammer